Basim al-Karbalaei: Early life

 The first ten nights of Muharram (that are spent retelling the story of the murder of Hussain, his family and his companions on Ashura) are considered second only to Ramadan in its significance, and its considered the largest in congregation compared to other mourning seasons, and every Shia eulogy reciter dreams of hosting these ten nights, and al-Karbalaei's first ten night function was in 1988, in Qom.
 That year witnessed the beginning of al-Karbalaei's recognition as a capable reciter.

-In 2020 due to Covid-19 pandemic he was infected with the virus and unfortunately he could not read for the first ten nights of Muharram because of the pandemic, but in muharram 2021 he started reading again after he recovered and the COVID-19 crisis receded.
+In 2020 due to the COVID-19 pandemic, he was infected with the virus and unfortunately he could not read for the first ten nights of Muharram because of the pandemic, but in Muharram 2021, he started reading again after he recovered and the COVID-19 crisis receded.

 Career

 In 1994, al-Karbalaei was invited to recite for the first ten nights of Muharram in Kuwait.
 His majalis were recorded onto tape cassettes and distributed across the Islamic world.
 This allowed exposure on a much larger scale, and gained him international recognition.
 He also began to receive invitations in other countries, as close as Lebanon and as far as Australia.
 He took residence in Kuwait, moving with his family.

-Following the advise of his mentor, Muhammad Ridha al-Shirazi, he formed a group of aspiring reciters, called Shabab al-Thaqalayn, which was an ensemble of eighty youth, similar to a choir.
+Following the advice of his mentor, Muhammad Ridha al-Shirazi, he formed a group of aspiring reciters, called Shabab al-Thaqalayn, which was an ensemble of eighty youth, similar to a choir.
 This group often participated in auspicious functions celebrating the births of the Ahl al-Bayt.
 The group produced a notable amount of senior reciters.

 Upon many invitations, al-Karbalaei's visited Bahrain for the first time in 2002, for the first ten nights of Muharram.
 This was also the first time al-Karbalaei he was going to leave Kuwait in Muharram, after performing there for eight consecutive years.
 This proved a new challenge for al-Karbalaei, since the people of Bahrain had a slightly different approach when it came to the culture of latom (chest beating).
 He managed to quickly cope and accommodate to their metre, earning the recognition as a true innovator in the eulogy reciter's world.

 After the invasion of Iraq in 2003, al-Karbalaei visited Iraq, after being separated from his homeland for just over twenty-three years.
 He was welcomed greatly by his fellow countrymen.
 Majalis were hosted for him, in each of the holy sites, with crowds reaching up to hundreds of thousands.
 However, al-Karbalaei did not remain in Iraq for too long and returned to Kuwait, whilst still focusing on his performances across the globe.
 He spent the next couple of years of between Manama and London for Muharram, and other Arab and Western countries for the other seasons.
 Eventually in 2007, he left Kuwait altogether, to settle in his wife's hometown, in Oman.